Nerajno/begin-to-code/lessons/python/lesson-3.1/presentation.md

   print(fruit)
 ```
 ---
-There there is the "in" keyword.
+Then there is the "in" keyword.
 ***************************************
 ## Looping short-hand: for loops